MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-fonts.md

 ms.custom:
 - admindeeplinkSPO
 - onedrive-toc
-description: "Learn what Brand fonts are, how to add brand fonts to the brand center, how to locate custom fonts on the web, how to install and manage custom fonts, supported font file types and font licensing."
+description: "Learn what brand fonts are, how to add brand fonts to the brand center, and how to locate custom fonts on the web.
+Learn how to install and manage custom fonts, supported font file types, and font licensing."
 ---
 # Brand Fonts